Ippolito Caffi was a gifted vedutisti – painter of highly detailed cityscapes – renowned for his meticulous depictions of Venice‘s...

 As you can see, this painting depicts a pipe.
 Underneath it, there is a French sentence that says “This is not a pipe”.
 You may ask, what the hell is going on here?

-René Magritte, the Belgian surrealist painter created The Treachery of Images when he was 30 years old.
+René Magritte (1898-1967), a Belgian Surrealist painter, created The Treachery of Images when he was 30 years old.
 Magritte loved word games.
-He was also determined to prove that the painting and poetry were on an equal footing despite the Surrealists’ constant flaunting on the pre-eminence of the written word.
-Magritte caches the gap between the language and the meaning.
+He was also determined to prove that painting and poetry were on an equal footing despite the Surrealists’ constant flaunting of the pre-eminence of the written word.
+Magritte blurs the gap between the language and the meaning.
 His statement is taken to mean that the painting itself is not a pipe; it is merely an image of a pipe.

 Surrealism was heavily influenced by Freudian psychology.
 It represented a reaction against the “Rationalism” that some believed led Europe into the horrors of World War I. It attempted to join the realm of dreams and fantasy to the everyday world.
-The Treachery of Images, now in the collection of Los Angeles County Museum of Art became an icon of modern art and it influenced a big group of a younger generation of conceptually oriented artists, including Jasper Johns, Roy Lichtenstein, Robert Rauschenberg, Edward Ruscha, and Andy Warhol.
+The Treachery of Images, now in the collection of the Los Angeles County Museum of Art, became an icon of modern art.
+Furthermore, it influenced a large group of a younger generation of conceptually oriented artists, including Jasper Johns, Roy Lichtenstein, Robert Rauschenberg, Edward Ruscha, and Andy Warhol.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!